WeGo Star

-Description

 The Star is considered a "starter" project to demonstrate the effectiveness of commuter rail service to the metro Nashville area.
 Expansion plans include as many as six more lines, terminating in Gallatin, Columbia, Murfreesboro, Dickson, Springfield, and Clarksville via Ashland City.
 All are planned to use existing CSX Transportation railroad lines.
-The planned seven lines meet in central Nashville in a star formation, hence the name of the system, which also alludes to the city's many country music stars.
+The planned seven lines meet in central Nashville in a star formation, hence the original name of the system, which also alludes to the city's many country music stars.

 The Star is the first passenger train service of any kind for Nashville since the discontinuation of Amtrak's Floridian in 1979.
 The Nashville and Eastern line, part of the former Tennessee Central Railway, had not seen passenger service for many decades prior to the Star, with the exception of excursion trains operated by the Tennessee Central Railway Museum and the Broadway Dinner Train.